 Civet | Civet

 The secretion of the civet cat is popular for its musky scent.
 It also serves as a fixative in makeup.
 To obtain the cats, the anal glands are scraped out in an extremely cruel and painful way.

 🧴 Common in perfumes

 Myths: These ingredients are now vegan

-As the list above suggests, there are many ingredients that can have both animal and plant sources.
+As the list above suggests, there are many ingredients that can come from both animal and plant sources.
 In the meantime, the vegan solutions often predominate in practice, for example if they are more stable or more easily available.
-There are also some ingredients that are no longer derived from animals on the European market.
+There are also some ingredients that are generally no longer derived from animals on the European market.

 These include, for example, ambergris or ambergris.
 The fragrance is popular for musky perfumes.
 In the past, it was obtained from a digestive product of the sperm whale.
 The whales excreted it, after which it was washed up on the beaches in the form of greyish lumps.
 Whale products have not been allowed to be traded in Switzerland for a long time under the Endangered Species Agreement, that is, for a very long time.
 Nowadays, the fragrance therefore comes from synthetic sources.

 You can take urea without hesitation

 It is similar with urea.
 Urea is part of the skin's natural moisturizing factor (NMF).
 It is often found in intensive care for dry skin.
 Urea has only been produced artificially since 1828.
 This is also no longer an animal ingredient.